suloku/gcmm/trunk/readme.txt

 Protected savegames rely on the serial ID that is given to the memory card when it is formated.
 That's why they won't work in other cards and why they won't work on the same card if that has been formatted.

-Restoring a raw image to a diferent card has still to be tested to see if that will permit using a protected gamesave on another memory card.
+Restoring a raw image to a diferent card won't work.
+Please note that all unofficial cards share the same Flash ID (serial ID), allowing raw image restoring between unofficial cards (as long as they are the same size).

 Known protected savegames:
 * F-zero GX